1987 Monza 500: Overview

 The leading car eligible for championship points was the Alfa Romeo 75 of Walter Voulaz and Marcello Cipriani which finished 7th outright, some 7 laps behind Moffat and Harvey.

 The expected challenge from the Eggenberger Motorsport team and their brand new Ford Sierra RS Cosworth turbo's failed to materialise.
-The Texaco sponsored, Swiss built Ford's failed to pass scrutineering when they appeared with a non-homologated engine management system.
-As there was no way to change the system at that late stage, Ruedi Eggenberger withdrew his cars from the event.
+The Swiss-built Fords failed to pass scrutineering when they appeared with a non-homologated engine management system.
+As there was no way to change the system at that late stage, Rüdi Eggenberger withdrew his cars from the event.
 The new Sierra turbo's did show speed though with British driver Andy Rouse claiming pole position for the race in his RS Cosworth.

 Class structure

 Cars were divided into three classes based on engine capacity: